ablaom/2019.05.discoursepost/README.md

 [MLJ](https://github.com/alan-turing-institute/MLJ.jl) is a new flexible framework for composing and tuning supervised and unsupervised learning models, currently scattered in assorted Julia packages, as well as wrapped models from other languages.
+The MLJ project also seeks to focus efforts in the Julia ML community, and in particular to help inter-operability and maintainability of key ML packages.

 The package has been developed primarily at [The Alan Turing Institute](https://turing.ac.uk) but enjoys a growing list of advisors